MicrosoftDocs/azure-monitor-docs/articles/service-health/resource-health-alert-arm-template-guide.md

 }
 ```

-However, you'll know best what configurations are effective for you, so use the tools taught to you in this documentation to make your own customization.
+However, you know best what configurations are effective for you, so use the tools taught to you in this documentation to make your own customization.

 ## Next steps